Teichlab/celltypist_wiki/README.md

 ```console
 python src/generate_json_from_latest_models.py
 ```
 New json file will stay in `json/models.json`.
+Upload to `s3://celltypist/models/`.